suncoast-devs/intro-to-web-test-drive/chapter-1/00-html/assignment.md

   - [ ] Contact information
   - [ ] a footer
 - [ ] Start your project on Glitch.com
+    - [ ] Send your glitch project url (ie https://romantic-wasabi.glitch.me/) to the instructor via Slack.

 **NOTE**: Remember, this is all about content, do not worry about making your website look nice, we will do that later.